 public and are encouraged to remain unseen.
 In case of confrontation

-archers may provide park patron with their archer ID number and Sgt.
+archers must provide park patron with their archer ID number and Sgt.

 Powell’s office number (703) 324-0280.
 They should then disengage, notify

-archer feels their personal safety is threatened, they should call the
+their personal safety is threatened, they should call the Fairfax County

-is serious enough, 911.
-All media inquiries should be referred to Dr.
+enough, 911.
+All media inquiries should be referred to Dr. Katherine

 21. Individuals Violating the Law: